Wood Group sees resilient 2015 on reimbursable order book

 It warned last year that the division, which carries out early-stage design work mainly on offshore oil rigs and accounts for around half its total profit, would see significant fall this year due to weakness in Canada.

-The company also said it had secured a $750 million, five-year contract from BP (BP.L) for engineering, procurement and construction services in Grangemouth, Scotland.
+The company also said it had secured a $750 million (£477 million), five-year contract from BP (BP.L) for engineering, procurement and construction services in Grangemouth, Scotland.

 The company, which earlier won a subsea contract from BP for the Shah Deniz II gas project in Azerbaijan in June, said the latest contract was its largest in 2014 and included an option for two, one-year extensions.